William Richard Williamson

-William Richard ("Haji") Williamson was an English adventurer who became an oil company representative in the Persian Gulf.
+William Richard ("Haji") Williamson (1872–1958) was an English adventurer who became an oil company representative in the Persian Gulf.

 Early life

 Williamson's early life was packed with adventure.
 Born in Bristol in 1872 and educated at Clifton High School, he left school at the age of 13 to enlist on his uncle's tea-clipper bound for Australia and the United States.
 When the vessel docked at San Diego, Williamson jumped ship and found work on a farm near Los Angeles, then with his aunt on her homestead.
-Intending to prospect for gold, Williamson acquired a mule and shotgun and travelled to the Nevadas where he acquired a mine.
+Intending to prospect for gold, Williamson acquired a mule and shotgun and travelled to the Nevada where he acquired a mine.
 When this venture ended in failure, Williamson went to San Francisco and enlisted on a cargo ship bound for Bordeaux.